 Because the pandemic has made it harder for men to access a GP, it’s likely that thousands more cases of prostate cancer have gone undetected.
 This September, we’re asking for your help to find men at risk of prostate cancer.

 My connection with prostate cancer started in 2010.
 My wife was complaining about my snoring, so she made me an appointment with the doctor.
 I went to the doctor and whilst I sat in the reception waiting, I picked up a leaflet from Prostate Cancer UK.
 I read about the PSA test and thought I should probably have it done.
 I spoke to the receptionist to book an appointment to do the test but she said "Mr McKellar, the test only takes 10 minutes and we can do this now for you."
 Little did I know that those 10 minutes were going to change the rest of my life.Check your risk in 30 seconds

 Two weeks after, I got a call from my doctor who asked me to come back and do another blood test.
 I did the test, then a further two weeks after that I was asked to come in for a biopsy, followed by a scan.
 My doctor then sat me down and said my prostate was covered in cancer.
 I ran out of the room, went and sat in the car and I think the word 'cancer' hit me then.
 I just burst into tears.
 Fortunately my cancer was picked up early so now I’m determined to raise awareness of the disease.

 My message to black men is quite simple really.
-If you want to continue to be strong, confront your risk.
+Know your risk, speak to your GP and spread the word to others.